So your teen is thinking of going to university? Here are just a few reasons why a university level course can be a good idea:

 - Graduates earn, on average, more over their working lifetime than those without a degree

-- Even if you have no career in mind you can develop the general skills employers want such as team working, communication skills, research skills, etc. through a degree
+- Even if your teenager has no career in mind they can develop the general skills employers want such as team working, communication skills, research skills, etc. through a degree

-- You may have an opportunity to study abroad which is attractive to future employers
+- Your teenager may have an opportunity to study abroad which is attractive to future employers

-- You will meet new people and build a network of contacts
+- They will meet new people from whom they will learn different ways to see the world and build a network of contacts

 Is there a Downside?